nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit a specific person in the list
+4. AddressBook lists fields that are editable
+5. User requests to edit a specific tag in the list
+6. AddressBook asks what the user wants to edit it to
+7. User enters the new tag
+8. AddressBook asks for confirmation
+9. User says yes
+10. AddressBook edits the person's tag <br>
+Use case ends.

+**Extensions**

+9a.
+User says no

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given index is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.